 Art and sense of place.
-Art can make Together, VTA's transit system and the regional rail services offered by other agencies make up one larger network.
-It is in the interest of the county and VTA's transit system to ensure that regional rail services - including Caltrain, BART, ACE and Amtrak's Capitol Corridor - are integrated with VTA transit and are frequent, reliable and financially sustainable.
-For example, a combined light rail and Caltrain trip from South San Jose to Mountain View or Palo Alto overcomes some of the travel speed issues of light rail alone and is competitive with a car trip - but the services are not that well coordinated, priced or marketed.
-Caltrain has long been the backbone of transit along the peninsula and previously had greater involvement from VTA.
-The Caltrain modernization project, which will electrify Caltrain and install a modern train control system, provides many potential benefits to the South Bay, including shorter travel times transit stations attractive and create opportunities to connect with communities and partners.
+Art can make transit stations attractive and create opportunities to connect with communities and partners.
 Many transit agencies have robust public art programs and can form useful partnerships with cultural affairs programs in cities.

 Navigation.
 Maps and navigation tools should be user-friendly and easy to understand in a multilingual community.
 VTA should ensure clear wayfinding to nearby destinations and other local and regional transit connections, including rail, buses, shuttles, bike sharing and taxis.

 Operator support.
 To improve the customer experience, VTA should continue to invest in the long-term professional development of its transit operators.
 Bus drivers and light rail operators are the primary staff members who interact with VTA customers.
-These are high-stress jobs, involving long, irregular hours with limited breaks and requiring skillful interaction with a broad cross-44 The Joint Workforce Initiative, developed by VTA in 2006, section of the public.
-VTA should build on is a combination of career ladder and skill upgrade training for its successful Joint Workforce Investment maintenance employees and transit operators. partnership with Amalgamated Transit Union According to SPUR interviews with former VTA transportation 265 to train and equip drivers with the tools planners for Caltrain passengers; it also delivers greater numbers of passengers to VTA's transit system.
-Caltrain is currently fiscally unstable, as it relies on voluntary funding contributions from three counties (Santa Clara County through VTA, San Mateo County and San Francisco County) which govern the service through the Peninsula Corridor Joint Powers Board.
-A stable funding stream for Caltrain should be identified so that it can continue to be the backbone of transit in the South Bay and can anchor new transit-oriented growth.
-Similarly, once BART operations begin in the county, it will be important to ensure that BART service can be relied upon and that the agency is sustainable.
+These are high-stress jobs, involving long, irregular hours with limited breaks and requiring skillful interaction with a broad crosssection of the public.
+VTA should build on its successful Joint Workforce Investment partnership with Amalgamated Transit Union 265 to train and equip drivers with the tools to provide the highest-quality customer service.44 VTA can also develop rewards programs for exemplary operators.